-Watarrka / Kings Canyon is one of those iconic Northern Territory landscapes, found deep in the Watarrka National Park.
-Conor spent a few hours taking on the rim walk just as the sun was setting.
+Watarrka/Kings Canyon is one of those iconic Northern Territory landscapes, found deep in the Watarrka National Park.
+Conor spent a few hours taking on the Kings Canyon Rim Walk just as the sun was setting.

 We acknowledge that this adventure is located on Luritja and Arrente Nation, the traditional Country of the Luritja and Arrente people who have occupied and cared for this land and water for thousands of years.
 We pay our respects to them as the Traditional Custodians and recognise that sovereignty was never ceded.